obsidianmd/obsidian-help/en/How to/Internal link.md

-Internal links are the backbone of your knowledge network.
+Internal links (also known as Wikilinks) are the backbone of your knowledge network.

 ### Link to files